What types of appointment do we offer?

 Urgent appointments – patients requesting a same-day appointment or urgent assistance throughout the day will be offered a telephone call-back by the Urgent Care Doctor or Urgent Care Nurse and will be offered a face-to-face appointment, if needed, following telephone assessment.

-When contacting the practice to make an appointment, the receptionist will ask you for details about the problem or need and direct you to the best care.
-Any information that you give will be treated in the strictest of confidence.
+When contacting the practice to make an appointment, the receptionist will ask you for details about the problem or need you have.
+Any information that you can give is important as it helps us to direct you to the most appropriate clinician or service and will always be treated in the strictest of confidence.

 When are the appointments available?